-- Learners will track their sun's movements through the day and see where it is from their window.
-They will illustrate this in a schedule answering the following questions
+- Track their sun's movements through the day and see where it is from their window.
+Illustrate this in a schedule answering the following questions

 - Prompts include:

 - Where do they see the sun from their window?

 - How bright is it?

 - How big is the sun?

 - What is the colour of the sky around it?

-- Learners will draw and label images of sunrise, mid-day and sunset based on the above.
+- Draw and label images of sunrise, mid-day and sunset based on the above.

-- Learners will now explore the concept of shadows a shadow is made when an object blocks the light - this is for opaque objects.
-A shadow can show an object's shape, but it cannot show colors or details (like a smile or a frown). - Learners will place small toys or objects in the sun and place a paper underneath it.
-The learners will try and trace the shadows of their toys
+- Explore the concept of shadows a shadow is made when an object blocks the light - this is for opaque objects.
+A shadow can show an object's shape, but it cannot show colors or details (like a smile or a frown). - Place small toys or objects in the sun and place a paper underneath it.
+Try and trace the shadows of their toys

-Learners will try and form shadows of their own body and move around to see how their shadows move - they will form a sundial to mark their own shadows at different times of the day standing at the same place.
-Learners will notice where their shadows move on the ground and the length of their shadows
+Try and form shadows of their own body and move around to see how their shadows move - they will form a sundial to mark their own shadows at different times of the day standing at the same place.
+Notice where their shadows move on the ground and the length of their shadows